danielmakarchuk/danielmakarchuk.GitHub.io/README.md

    *  Create index.md in GitHub, or,
    *  Clone the repository and create index.md locally with your editor of choice (Typora, Atom, Visual Studio Code, etc.).
 4. Write your Resume in markdown in the index.md file.
-5. Add index.md into the GitUsername.GitHub.io repository.
+5. Add the index.md file into the GitUsername.GitHub.io repository.
    * If written on GitHub, commit the changes into the GitUsername.GitHub.io repository.
    * If written locally:
       * Commit the changes and push to the itUsername.GitHub.io repository, or,